apollographql/apollo-server/docs/source/integrations/building-integrations.md

 ## Additional resources

+For those _building_ a new integration library, we recommend that your repository lives within Apollo's [`apollo-server-integrations`](https://github.com/apollo-server-integrations) Github organization alongside other Apollo Server integrations.
+If you are _publishing_ a new integration package, we recommend publishing under the `@as-integrations` scope to ensure your integration is discoverable for other Apollo Server users.

 The [`@apollo/server-integration-testsuite`](https://www.npmjs.com/package/@apollo/server-integration-testsuite) provides a set of Jest tests for authors looking to test their Apollo Server integrations.